 The country is home to some of the world’s most famous brands like BMW, Mercedes-Benz, Audi, Heckler & Koch, Walther, Aldi, DHL, T-Mobile, Volkswagen, and Siemens.

 Germany has an excellent infrastructure.
-There are highways that connect all the major cities and towns across Germany.
-The public transportation system is very efficient which makes getting around the country easy, safe, and convenient.
+Some highways connect all the major cities and towns across Germany.
+The efficient public transportation system makes getting around the country easy, safe, and convenient.

-Some cities like Munich are ranked as the most livable and safest city in the world for their low crime rate.
-It is also considered one of the safest cities to visit because of its strict gun control laws.
+Some cities like Munich are ranked as the most livable and safest city globally for their low crime rate.
+It is also considered one of the safest cities because of its strict gun control laws.
 There are about 200 museums in Munich, and this charming city is also known for its fantastic beer gardens.

 Germany was the first country to institute Daylight saving time, which it did during World War I owing to concerns about conserving energy and water.

 Many famous inventions also originated in Germany, including the automobile, aspirin, and the printing press.
-Overall, Germany is a prosperous and well-developed country with much to offer its citizens and visitors.
-If you’re looking for a great place to live, work, or travel.
+Germany is a prosperous and well-developed country with much to offer its citizens and visitors if you’re looking for a great place to live, work, or travel.

 See Related: Interesting Geography Facts About Germany